nf-core/eager/docs/usage.md

 #### `--bamutils_softclip`

 By default, nf-core/eager uses hard clipping and sets clipped bases to `N` with quality `!` in the BAM output.
 Turn this on to use soft-clipping instead, masking reads at the read ends respectively using the CIGAR string.

-### Captured Library Parameters

-These parameters are required in some cases, e.g. when performing in-solution SNP capture protocols (390K,1240K, ...) for population genetics for example.
-Make sure to specify the required parameters in such cases.

-#### `--snpcapture` false

-This is by default set to `false`, but can be turned on to calculate on target metrics automatically for you.
-Note, that this requires setting `--bedfile` with the target SNPs simultaneously.

-#### `--bedfile`

-Can be used to set a path to a BED file (3/6 column format) to calculate capture target efficiency on the fly.
-Will not be used without `--bedfile` set as parameter.

 ### Feature Annotation Statistics